NotePlan/plugins/jgclark.Dashboard/README.md

 [<img width="150px" alt="Buy Me A Coffee" src="https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-2.svg">](https://www.buymeacoffee.com/revjgc)

+_This Plugin requires the separate 'Shared Resources' plugin to be installed._

 ## What's improved in v2.0?
 Lots!
 See the [CHANGELOG](./CHANGELOG.md) for details.

 ## Interacting with items in the Dashboard
 All tasks and checklists shown in the Dashboard view can be marked as **complete** by clicking in its usual open circle or square.
 The item is then completed in the NotePlan note, and removed from view in this list.
 You can also **cancel** the item by pressing **⌘ (command)** button when clicking on the open circle or square.

 <!-- TODO: <img width="400px" src="complete+cancel-2.0.0.gif" border="1pt solid" margin="8px" alt="example of completing or cancelling a task"/> -->